 DUI Drugs Defense Attorney

 DUI Drugs Defense Attorney Richard Wagner is the source for excellent, professional legal representation against DUI drug charges.
-If arrested and charged with a DUI drug case, Richard Wagner is an impeccable DUI drug lawyer who knows how to successfully defend your DUI drug charges.
-California expects to see a rise in the number of drug-impaired driving cases that will be investigated and prosecuted by statewide law enforcement entities.
+If arrested and charged with DUI drugs, Richard Wagner is an impeccable DUI drug lawyer.
+He knows how to successfully defend your DUI drug charges.
+California expects to see a rise in the number of drug-impaired driving cases that will be investigated and prosecuted by California law enforcement entities.

 Do drugs in the blood correctly classify people as drug impaired?
-Science says not necessarily.
+Not necessarily according to the Government:

 “Low levels of drugs and metabolites are found in the body hours, or even, depending on the drug, impairing effects have ended.
 There is no way to determine objectively whether the suspects were actually too ‘impaired’ to drive safely.
 The fact that drugs were found in a suspect’s blood does not necessarily mean the suspect was too impaired to drive safely.”
 The LAPD 173 Study.